-Definition : Spectral fit of post-processed fields on potential temperature levels.
+Definition: Spectral fit of post-processed fields on potential temperature levels.

-LFITV :
+LFITV:

-Definition : Spectral fit of post-processed fields on potential vorticity levels.
+Definition: Spectral fit of post-processed fields on potential vorticity levels.

-LFIT2D :
+LFIT2D:

-Definition : Spectral fit of 2D post-processed fields.
-Scope : Boolean.
-Default value : .TRUE.
-Namelist location : NAMFPC
+Definition: Spectral fit of 2D post-processed fields.

 - If you wish to post-process upper air dynamic fields on height levels or hybrid levels, it is not possible to apply such spectral fit because the horizontal interpolations are performed before the vertical interpolation in order to respect the displacement of the planetary boundary layer. - If you post-process dynamic fields which are not represented by spectral coefficients in the model, then these fields will not be spectrally fitted, even if the corresponding key LFITxx is .TRUE.
 In the same way, if you post-process a specific dynamic field which is represented by spectral coefficients in the model, then this field will be spectrally fitted whenever the corresponding key LFITxx is .TRUE..
-However it is possible to change the native representation of a field: refer to Section (a) on page 110.
+However it is possible to change the native representation of a field: refer to Section D.3.3.(i) on page 168.

-(b) Tuning of the spectral filters
+(ii) Tuning of the spectral filters

-Several fields can be smoothed via tunable filters activated in spectral space (refer to Section D.9 on page 135 for the formulation of these filters).
+Several fields can be smoothed via tunable filters activated in spectral space (refer to Section D.9 on page 193 for the formulation of these filters).
 These parameters are contained in the specific namelist NAMFPF.

-'''

-LFPBED, RFPBED :
+LFPBED, RFPBED:

-'''

-Definition : Respectively switch and intensity of the filter on the so-called "derivative" fields, that is: horizontal derivatives or those which are built after horizontal derivatives (absolute and relative vorticites, divergence, vertical velocity, stretching and shearing deformations, potential vorticity and all fields interpolated on potential vorticity levels).
+Definition: Respectively switch and intensity of the filter on the so-called "derivative" fields, that is: horizontal derivatives or those which are built after horizontal derivatives (absolute and relative vorticites, divergence, vertical velocity, stretching and shearing deformations, potential vorticity and all fields interpolated on potential vorticity levels).